HanyuGuo/Creatine/README.md

 download data from
 https://drive.google.com/open?id=0Bxdo6EJu5OjTQkkzOVh1REM3RkE

-Decompress it to the main folder of Creatine
+Decompress it to the root folder of Creatine

-##Install
+## Install
 In the main folder of Creatine

 make